Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: MAPS characteristic simulation

 The seed pixel charge spectrum is depicted in Fig.~\ref{spectrum}.
 The $K_\alpha$ and $K_\beta$ peaks are clearly distinguishable in all four variants shown.
 Among these, the ``HR epi active-connect'' pixel shows the best performance in terms of energy resolution and peak-to-total ratio, which is attributed to its superior charge collection efficiency.
-Additionally, it is observed that the fitted peak positions in all four variants are slightly lower than the theoretical peak position, suggesting incomplete charge collection.
-This discrepancy can be due to charge loss from recombination and indicates that further simulation could help refine the calibration of the measured $^{55}$Fe spectrum.
+Additionally, it is observed that the fitted peak positions in all four variants are slightly lower than the expected peak positions (\SI{1620}{e^-} and \SI{1780}{e^-}), suggesting incomplete charge collection caused by recombination.
+While this is a clear outcome of the simulation, experimental studies typically assume the full-energy peak corresponds to complete collection, and further measurements with precise calibration would be required to validate this effect.
 The results for ``LR epi'' and ``HR substrate'' processes are not presented, as no distinct full energy peak is observed.